A traditional Pace Egg play is performed in Heptonstall’s Weavers Square on Good Fridays, attracting hundreds of visitors to the village.

 David Burnop, who plays The Doctor, performed it as a child and revived the current Heptonstall version in 1979 after it hadn’t been performed in a decade.

-He told the BBC: “It was a thing that at one time any boy would have done, often to get a little money to go to the local fair which is reflected at the end of our play which refers to ‘taking our bonnie lass to Todmorden Fair.’
+He said: “It was a thing that at one time any boy would have done, often to get a little money to go to the local fair which is reflected at the end of our play which refers to ‘taking our bonnie lass to Todmorden Fair.’
 It was a bit like doing a Penny for the Guy.”

 He thinks it’s not unlike May Pole dancing traditionally done by village girls but says its origins have been lost: “The Pace Egg play has disappeared and been restored so many times.
 There’s nothing really recorded before the 1500s.
 Before that it’s all folklore history theory, the theory being it wasn’t originally a play but a good luck ceremony for the new season.
 If we go back to a more pagan or Celtic time when people saw the Sun as God —if the Sun doesn’t come up the next day we are all in serious trouble —it was logical to pray to the Sun and it could be seen as a rebirth ceremony, a good luck ceremony.”